 My storytelling was sparked by my love of words - nothing delights me more than well-crafted prose - and my medium of choice is print, with audio quickly becoming a second love.

 Before journalism, I was a media entrepreneur and editor that spent two and a half years in Kabul, Afghanistan, where I founded Impassion Afghanistan, the country's first digital media agency, and Paiwandgah, Afghanistan's largest citizen journalism platform.
 For this work, I was appointed to the World Economic Forum's Global Agenda Council on Social Media, and named one of 33 Foreign Policy Leaders Under 33 by Diplomatic Courier magazine.
 Later, I served as the launch editor of Innovations Online, the digital platform of the MIT Press Innovations Journal.

-Outside of journalism, I am an avid (but amateur) rock climber, and always on the prowl for good food and great coffee.
+Outside of reporting, I am an avid (but amateur) rock climber, devourer of literature, and always on the prowl for good food and great coffee.

 I have emceed conferences, spoken at Europe's largest TEDx event, facilitated workshops, and been interviewed on air in both radio and television in multiple languages and countries.
 Topics that I have spoken on have ranged from exploring the intersection of technology and culture/society/politics, lessons in entrepreneurship, to challenges faced by women of color writers.
 A selection of talks and interviews are below: